-OBJECTIVES AND PROGRAMS 2011 2012 2013 AIR Certification of the continuous measurement online analyzers on the chimneys according to international standards, aiming at monitoring and reducing emissions and improving air quality. • Installation of deodorant plates at the fuel oil tanks (T-754,755, 756, 757, 768, 777, 778) • Odor monitoring in the refinery wider area with use of a suitable device • WATER Use of available inactive equipment in the industrial wastewater treatment system • SOIL / EARTH Reduction of the amount of solid waste stored in the Refinery and implementation of new alternative management methods: - Management of the sludge from the dewatering unit of the waste water treatment plan (WWTP) • - Alternative management and use of solid waste (catalysts, resins, discoloring earth) by the cement industry (through a licensed disposal company). • - Complete the research for managing and neutralizing the sludge from the M-4000 wastewater treatment plant, so that it is suitable to use as an alternative fuel or for disposal at Sanitary Landfills • OTHER Installation of a cover at the API IV and V separators. • Detention of the wet phase in the interception basins of API IV, V. •
+DBJECTIVES AND PROGRAMS 2012 2013 2014 AIR Certification of the continuous measurement online analyzers on the stacks according to international standards, aiming at monitoring and reducing emissions and improving air quality. • Installation of CO 2 and humidity measurement analyzer in the FCC stack • Estimation of the As, Cd, Hg and PAHs concentrations concerning the air quality.
+WATER Installation of conductivity meters in the inlet and outlet streams of the desalination unit.
+SOIL / EARTH • Reduction of the quantity of solid waste stored in the Refinery and implementation of new alternative management methods: - Management of the sludge from the dewatering unit of the waste water treatment plan (WWTP) - Alternative management and use of solid waste (catalysts, resins, discoloring earth) by the cement industry (through a licensed disposal company). - Complete the research for managing and neutralizing the sludge from the M-4000 wastewater treatment plant, so that it is suitable to use as an alternative fuel or for disposal at Sanitary Landfills • - Alternative treatment of the sludge from the bottom of the tanks after treatment in a decanter